Mara Buneva: Biography

 Buneva was born in 1902, in Tetovo, then in the Kosovo Vilayet of the Ottoman Empire (present-day North Macedonia).
 Her family originates from the village of Setole.
 She was raised as a Bulgarian Exarchist.
-Between 1915 and 1918, Vardar Macedonia which after the Balkan Wars (1912-1913) was turned into a Serbian province called South Serbia, was under Bulgarian occupation.
+After being under Bulgarian occupation during World War I, Vardar Macedonia became part of a Serbian province called South Serbia in the Kingdom of Serbs, Croats and Slovenes.
 Her father Nikola Bunev became then the mayor of Tetovo.
 At that time Buneva studied at the Skopje's Girls' High School.

 In 1919, Buneva moved to Bulgaria.
 There she studied at the Sofia University, and married a Bulgarian officer.
 In 1926, she divorced, and under the influence of her brother Boris, also a Bulgarian officer, Buneva joined the Internal Macedonian Revolutionary Organization (IMRO).
 Later on direct order by the leader of the IMRO, Ivan Mihaylov, she was trained in Sofia for fulfilling of future terrorist actions.
 In 1927, she went back to Yugoslavia and opened a shop in Skopje with a conspiratorial mission.

 There she managed to acquaint herself with Velimir Prelić, the legal adviser of the Serbian governor of the Skopje district.
 Prelić was instrumental in arrests of young local students, members of Macedonian Youth Secret Revolutionary Organization (MYSRO).
 The organization was discovered by the authorities in May 1927 and its leaders were arrested.
 In a trial in Skopje against 20 of them, most were sentenced in December to long-term imprisonment.
 As a result, IMRO ordered the execution of Prelić.
 The task was given to Buneva.
 Mencha Karnicheva, assassin of Todor Panitsa and Mihaylov's wife, who strongly inspired her, met her before the assassination in Skopje in 1928.
 At the appointed time on January 13, 1928, Buneva intercepted him on his way to lunch and shot the official after which she committed suicide.
 On the next day, the Serbian police buried Buneva's body at an unknown place.
 Prelić also died in hospital a few days later and was buried in Skopje.